In this blog post, we’ll look at practical public key certificate management in HashiCorp Vault using dynamic secrets rotation.

 $ mkdir templates

-Create a template file for the private key using the command below.
+Create a template file for the certificate, CA, and private key.
 The template reads information from pki/issue/example-dot-com

 Vault Agent uses the role and secret ID to authenticate to Vault and retrieve certificate information.
 Then, it writes the certificate data based on each template file.
 Create a file for Vault Agent configuration using the code below: